 The usage of multiple brand domains is only available for Marketing Hub Enterprise.
 Once your account is downgraded to Professional, only one brand domain will stay connected.
 All other brand domains will be removed after 90 days.
 You'll receive a notification that lists the brand domains that will be removed.

 If a brand domain is used as a primary domain, you should consider changing your primary domains from the brand domain to the domain you'll be keeping after your downgrade.

 If a brand domain is used as a secondary domain, you should consider moving the content to a primary domain, as per the instructions below.

 No contacts will automatically be deleted or removed.
 However, your contact limit may change.
 Check the HubSpot Product & Services catalog for your new limit and once you've your new subscription level, you can check your limit in your account settings.
 You may want to export certain contacts and then delete them to stay below that limit.

 From Professional to Starter or CRM Free

-When downgrading to Starter or CRM, you will lose any features relating to Enterprise and Professional accounts.
-If you're downgrading from Professional, the following content and data will be affected:
+When downgrading to Starter or CRM Free, you will lose any features relating to Enterprise and Professional accounts.
+This includes the following features:

 - Activities relating to Enterprise and Professional features